Doc Cramer: Career

 In Game 7, Cramer played his part in a busy first inning for Detroit.
 With the first two runners already on base due to singles, Cramer hit a short fly ball to left for a single to score the first run of what would be five in the inning.
-Cramer went 3-of-5 with an RBI and two runs scored as the Tigers won 9-3.
+Cramer went 3-of-5 with an RBI and two runs scored as the Tigers won 9–3.

 He was not known as a power-hitter and liked to tell people about the time he was walked so the opposing pitcher could pitch to Hank Greenberg.
 On September 30, 1945, in St. Louis, the Tigers had men on second and third in the 9th, down 3–2.
 Cramer was walked to load the bases and set up a force play, but Greenberg followed with a grand slam that won the pennant for the Tigers.
 Interviewed by Donald Honig in the 1970s, Cramer told of how he would tease Greenberg: "So anywhere I go and Hank is there, I always say, 'You know, once they walked me to get to Hank Greenberg' — and never tell 'em what happened, and then Hank always jumps up and says, 'Hey, tell 'em what happened.'
 But I never do; I just leave it at that."

 In his 20-season career, Cramer batted .296 with 2,705 hits, 1357 runs, 37 home runs, 842 RBI, 396 doubles, 109 triples, 62 stolen bases and a .340 on-base percentage in 2239 games.
 Defensively, he compiled a career .979 fielding percentage.
 By team, he batted .308 for the Athletics, .302 for the Red Sox, .282 for the Tigers and .273 for the Senators.
 He rarely struck out, leading the AL four times in at strikeouts-per-at-bats and finishing in the top four five other seasons.
 His 2,031 games in center field placed him behind only Tris Speaker (2690) and Ty Cobb (2194) in major league history.
+Owing to a late start, Cramer had most of his hits past the age of 30, with his seasons from 1936 to 1945 seeing him have 1,786 combined hits, which ranked as second for all players playing baseball in seasons fully in their thirties.
 His 2,705 hits (23rd in MLB history when he retired) are the most of any player retired before 1975 who has not been elected to the Baseball Hall of Fame.
-No player had more hits than Cramer had during his playing years (Mel Ott ranked second with 2,667), and he was sixth in hits for all players who played in the second quarter of the 20th century (1925-1950); he is the only one of the top fourteen to not be in the Hall of Fame.
+No player had more hits than Cramer had during his playing years (Mel Ott ranked second with 2,667), and he was sixth in hits for all players who played in the second quarter of the 20th century (1925–1950); he is the only one of the top fourteen to not be in the Hall of Fame.
 Cramer compiled two 6-hit games and five 5-hit games in his MLB career.
+Despite his career counting stats, Cramer compiled just 13.3 career wins above replacement (WAR) according to Baseball Reference, largely due to his below average on-base plus slugging and defense.